antonioastorino/Digital-Circuit-Simulator/README.md

 ---

 ## How to build (Mac and Linux)
 You are welcome to build the project the way you prefer.
-However, you can also use the tool provided here.
+However, it is recommended that you use the tool provided in this repository, based upon [this project](https://github.com/antonioastorino/MMF).

 ### 1. Generate a Makefile file
 If `./Makefile` is outdated or not present, generate it by running